sergio-nunez-meneses/test-express-vue/README.md

 ### Front-end

-Base project has been installed using [Vue CLI](https://cli.vuejs.org/) as follows:
+Base project has been created using [Vue CLI](https://cli.vuejs.org/) as follows:

 ```
 vue create front-end